|

 and asks me what I’ve caught.

-I tell her “nothing yet” but “you’d
+I tell her nothing yet but “you’d

 be a great catch” I thought.

-I see the swallows smirk at me,
+I know the swallows smirk at me,

 my appearance they detest.

-But still I cast my line and fish
+I cast my line and ignore them

-or at least I do my best.
+(or at least I do my best).

 Things start spinning in my head